pyiron/pyiron_base/CONTRIBUTING.rst

 **UpdateDependabotPR**

-This workflow is used to update the dependencies of the setup.py.
+This workflow is used to keep the dependencies of the setup.py and of the environment.yml synchronized.
-Therefore, it retrieves the head of the branch and runs the ./.ci_support/update_environment.py script.
+Therefore, it retrieves the head of the branch and runs the ./.ci_support/update_environment.py script to apply the automated changes to the setup.py (by [dependabot](https://github.com/dependabot)) also to the environment.yml.
 The script basically checks the title of the PR and bumps the version number from a package to a new version number.
 After that, the version is written into the environment.yml file located at ./.ci_support/environment.yml.
 If this is done successfully, the workflow saves the changes and pushes back to the branch of the PR.